LawRato

 The complaints are dealt with as below:-

-4. As per the Sexual Harassment at Work Place (Prevention Prohibition and Redressal) Act, 2013 the rules made by the Central Government in December 2013 on the subject, and the Criminal Law (Amendment) Act, 2013 every employer is required to provide for effective complaints procedures and remedies including the award of compensation to women victims.
-In sexual harassment complaints, the concerned organization is urged to expedite cases and the disposal is monitored.
+4. According to the Sexual Harassment at Work Place Act (Prevention Prohibition and Redressal) Act 2013, the rules issued by the Central Government on this subject in December 2013 and the Criminal Law Amendment Act 2013, each employer must provide effective complaint procedures and remedies, including compensation for women victims.
+The organization concerned is encouraged to speed up the process of handling sexual harassment cases, and their disposition is monitored.

 How to check status of your registered complaint